johnny-morrice/teoma-jmorrice/content/nathan-barley-meet-autocad.md

 Certainly, there is a lot of hype, and that is because the keyboard has a killer feature: application specific keymaps.
 When a certain program on your computer has focus on the screen, a helper app will reprogram your keyboard.
 In this manner, you can have special keymaps for certain games, or even change from Qwerty to Dvorak or Colemak when editing documents.

 It made me wonder though: couldn't all of that be done in software, rather than reprogramming the keyboard?
 Non-English speakers use this functionality regularly, as all mainstream Operating Systems allow a user to change between say, Japanese and English by pressing a key combo.
 If this automatic helper reprogrammed the OS keymap, then the user could use their old keyboard and wouldn't have to buy a very expensive new one.
-(Expensive as it is worth nearly 4 *spacebars*!)
+(I say expensive as it is worth nearly 4 *spacebars*!)

-Well, building a program that solves an actually useful problem would go against manufacturing interests, and we can't have that.
+Well, building a program that actually solves a useful problem would go against manufacturing interests, and we can't have that.

 Back to the poll, why would anyone endorse a product that does not, and may never, exist?